Fiat Chrysler agrees to sell Magneti Marelli to Calsonic Kansei: sources

-MILAN/LONDON (Reuters) - Fiat Chrysler (FCHA.MI) (FCA) has agreed to sell its Magneti Marelli unit to KKR’s (KKR.N) Calsonic Kansei, two sources familiar with the matter said on Sunday, adding the deal would be announced on Monday.
+MILAN/LONDON (Reuters) - Fiat Chrysler (FCA) has agreed to sell its Magneti Marelli unit to KKR’s Calsonic Kansei, two sources familiar with the matter said on Sunday, adding the deal would be announced on Monday.

 The sale is the first big decision for newly minted FCA Chief Executive Mike Manley, who took over in July when long-time boss Sergio Marchionne fell ill and later died after succumbing to complications from surgery.